nwchemgit/nwchem-wiki/MP2.md

 ```

 In this case only the lowest four orbitals would be frozen.
 If the user
-does not specify the orbitals by atom, the rules default to Table 16.1.
+does not specify the orbitals by atom, the rules default  to values reported in the [Table above](#number-of-orbitals-considered-core-in-the-freeze-by-atoms-algorithm).

 Caution: The system does not check for a valid number of orbitals per
 atom.
 If the user specifies to freeze more orbitals then are available